Life story work: Enhancing confidence in direct work with children and the creation of good quality life books

 Children’s social workers, fostering and adoption social workers, social work assistants, family resource workers, family centre and residential workers, leaving care workers.

-This workshop would be particularly beneficial to workers new to life work and those wanting to refresh their skills, knowledge and approaches to direct work and the creation of life books within a creative environment.
+This course would be particularly beneficial to workers new to life work and those wanting to refresh their skills, knowledge and approaches to direct work and the creation of life books within a creative environment.

 20 places available.